benwilcock/spring-cloud-stream-demo/docs/index.md

 ## The Solution

 Let a flexible messaging abstraction take care of the complex messaging platform integration so you can concentrate on writing simple clean buiness logic.
 [Spring Cloud Stream][docs] is a great candidate.
 It unifies lots of popular messaging platforms behind one easy to use API.
-It even smoothes away the subtle differences in approach and features between these platforms (like partitioning or exchanges for example) leaving you free to create innovative event-driven solutions.
+It even smoothes away any subtle differences in approach and features between these platforms (like partitioning or exchanges for example) leaving you free to create innovative event-driven solutions.

 When you run this demo you'll see exactly how Spring Cloud Stream's clever abstractions help make event streaming code cleaner and easier to work with.
 You'll also see how trivial it is to switch between different messaging platforms using `binding` libraries.